FerretDB/FerretDB/website/blog/2023-02-28-ferretdb-release-0-9-2.md

 This above list is by no means exhaustive; it’s only a snippet of some of the recent additions.
 If you missed our previous releases, see the [complete list of all the updates](https://github.com/FerretDB/FerretDB/releases/) to FerretDB.
 We’ll be adding lots of new features as we approach the FerretDB GA.
-If you have a feature request,feedback, or discovered a bug, please don’t hesitate to [contact us](https://docs.ferretdb.io/#community).
+If you have a feature request, feedback, or discovered a bug, please don’t hesitate to [contact us](https://docs.ferretdb.io/#community).
 We’d love to hear from you!

 Here are the latest updates on this new version of FerretDB: